 If you’re looking to jumpstart your money mindset, check out our course on how to transform your money mindset.
 You’ll be well set up for success!

-Now let’s get into the step by step of actually creating your 5-year plan.
+So now let’s get into the step by step of how to make a 5-year plan.

 1. Write down your goals